 1. We have audited the attached Balance Sheet of Sambandam Spinning

-Mills Limited as at March 31, 2010 and the relative Profit and loss
+Mills Limited as at March 31,2011 and the Profit and loss Account and

-Account and the Cash flow statement for the year ended on that date
+the Cash flow statement (financial statements) for the year ended on

-(the year), signed by us under reference to this report.
-These
+that date (the year), annexed thereto, signed by us under reference to

-financial statements are the responsibility of the Companys
+this report.
+These financial statements are the responsibility of the

-management.
-Our responsibility is to express an opinion on these
+Company''s management.
+Our responsibility is to express an opinion on